snapp-incubator/Cerberus/README.md

     <img alt="GitHub go.mod Go version (subdirectory of monorepo)" src="https://img.shields.io/github/go-mod/go-version/snapp-incubator/Cerberus?style=for-the-badge&logo=go">
 </p>

-Cerberos is a powerful authorization server designed to seamlessly integrate with Contour by implementing the auth_ext interface of Envoy.
-In the world of modern application deployment and microservices architecture, ensuring secure and controlled access to services is paramount.
-Cerberos fills this role by providing a dynamic and flexible access control solution tailored to the unique demands of Contour-based applications.
+In the dynamic landscape of modern application deployment and microservices architecture, the need for secure and controlled access to services is paramount.
+Cerberus is a powerful authorization server, seamlessly integrates with [Contour](https://projectcontour.io/)., leveraging the [External Authorization interface](https://projectcontour.io/guides/external-authorization/) of [Envoy](https://www.envoyproxy.io/), to provide a dynamic and flexible access control solution.
+It implements [auth_ext](https://www.envoyproxy.io/docs/envoy/v1.28.0/api-v3/service/auth/v3/external_auth.proto.html) gRPC interface which is envoy's standard and it is even a defacto of microservices.

-## Description

-// TODO(user): An in-depth paragraph about your project and overview of use

 ## Getting Started